What is a carer?

 - emotional support

-From April 2015, changes to the way care and support is provided in England.
-The Care Act introduces new rights for carers, meaning that you can get the support you need to help you continue caring and look after your own wellbeing.
+The Care Act provides support you need to help you continue caring and looking after your own wellbeing.

 - have your views taken into consideration by health and social care services when supporting or treating the person you care for